abracm/ledmat/README.md

 A time to be displayed is sent as a packet that can be 9 or 10 bytes long.
 The lenght of the packet is determined by the timer generation (see section below on timer generations).

 Because of the non-idle value and idle value that go before and after each byte, the bytes take 10 bits to be transmitted, and the packet lenghts are therefore 90 or 100 bits.

+Here is an example of a full packet extracted from a Gen 3 timer that will use to break down what each byte means. **TODO**

+Notice that this packet it 10 bytes long and uses 1 as its idle value.

 These are what each byte consists of: